-City link Connects major urban areas to each other Regional link Connects small urban areas to a larger city bes Primary (city link or regional link) Same service aspirations as frequent urban services Secondary (city link or regional link) • Similar service aspirations to connector services, but frequency could be reduced below hourly service level to 3-6 trips per day Daily (city link or regional link) • 1-2 trips per day Regional service types Our current services No examples of primary in Otago Palmerston-Dunedin service (3-4 trips per day) is a contracted secondary service.
-Wānaka-Queenstown service (4 trips per day) is an exempt secondary service Some exempt services, such as Intercity services, operate daily Regio Our aspirations Implement contracted daily or secondary services: Ōamaru-Dunedin Balclutha-Dunedin Alexandra-Queenstown Wānaka-Queenstown Support the development of the wider regional network of exempt services
+City link Connects major urban areas to each other Regional link Connects small ur ban areas to a larger city Regional service types Primary (City link or regional link) • Same service aspirations as frequent urban services.
+Secondary (City link or regional link) • Similar service aspirations to connector services, but frequency could be reduced below hourly service level to 3-6 trips per day.
+Daily (City link or regional link) 1-2 trips per day.
+Our current services No examples of primary in Otago Palmerston-Dunedin service (3-4 trips per day) is a contracted secondary service.
+Wānaka - Queenstown service (4 trips per day) is an exempt secondary service Some exempt services, such as Intercity services, operate daily.
+Reg Our aspirations Implement contracted daily or secondary services: Ōamaru - Dunedin Balclutha - Dunedin Alexandra - Queenstown Wānaka - Queenstown Support the development of the wider regional network of exempt services.

-Description Targeted services are those that are integral to the network but are best delivered in a targeted manner to meet specific transport needs.
-Targeted services operate within the urban and wider regional networks and must represent good value for money to receive subsidy from ORC.
-Our current services Total Mobility services for people with long-term mobility impairments School services targeting school students in areas that are not serviced by the urban public transport network ses Commuter services to meet the peak demand for travel to and from work irvic Community transport services linking people in isolated communities with other urban areas (no ORC involvement) Fargeted services Special event services providing transport for people attending nearby events ırget Our aspirations Enhance the availability of Total Mobility, especially the availability of wheelchair-accessible vehicles Ta Where possible, enhance connector/frequent services to serve schools without targeted services, but offer school-targeted services where there is demand that cannot be met Operate express commuter services where there are significant travel-time savings compared to all-day service (such as along a motorway) Support the operations of community vehicle trusts financially and logistically Support major event services across Otago
+meet specific transpor those that are integral to the network but are best delivered in a targeted manner to the needs.
+Targeted services operate within the urban and wider regional networks and alue for money to receive subsidy from ORC. ervices Our current services Total Mobility services for people with long term mobility impairments School services targeting school students in areas that are not serviced by the urban public transport network Commuter services to meet the peak demand for travel to and from work Community transport services linking people in isolated communities with other urban areas (no ORC involvement).
+Special event services providing transport for people attending nearby events Targeted services Our aspirations Enhance the availability of Total Mobility, especially the availability of wheelchair-accessible vehicles Where possible, enhance connector/frequent services to serve schools without targeted services, but offer school-targeted services where there is demand that cannot be met Operate express commuter services where there are significant traveltime savings compared to all-day service (such as along a motorway) Support the operations of community vehicle trusts financially and logistically Support major event services across Otago.